Skin Hunger is a film and an exhibition about desire, melting into love.

 With a solo exhibition for Viljandi old water tower – an observation tower today – Sille Kima studies the lack of intimacy in relations of human to human, human to more-than and inhuman as well as the taboo of articulating love.
 With an exploration centering around film, sound and ultimately sensibility, they rekindle that the human is not the centerpiece, but a part of the diversity entangled along roots-fingers-expanses-bodies, that is our planet.

 Inviting the viewer into a space of intention and slowness, coupled with sensibility towards dissolution into the communal/individual body learned from the sub-base of techno-music and ASMR, Kima explores the nuances of boredom and the interplay of hyper/desensitisation within the relationships of humans and the Earth today, governed by (neo)colonial, cis-heteronormative and capitalist power structures.
-More so, they look at how the luminosity of joy, care and tenderness of love has been subsumed under the ever intense, eyewateringly bright (data centers, high-speed optical cables and lightning speeds) and unwavering beat of productivity/wellness culture.
+More so, they look at how the luminosity of joy, care and tenderness of love has been subsumed under the ever intense, eyewateringly bright (data centers, high-speed optical cables and lightning speeds) and unwavering beat of neoliberal productivity/wellness culture.

 Presented as part of an exhibition taking place at Viljandi old water tower, this research comes into conversation with the authoritan legacy of communal time management devices from early industrial revolution.
 A water tower, bringing the comfort of running water at any time without the effort of physical labor of hoisting and carrying buckets, allowed the worker to be productive resource for 8-10 hours and start again the next day.
 Concurrently, it pressed the rhythms of seasons, days and nights and cycles of bodies, aside.
 Instead, imposing on the worker a rigid schedule of its own exploitative nature.
-With the restructuring of the water tower into an observation tower – the power dynamic has been reimagined and set loose.
-To observe is to attend to – the town, the lake nearby, the patterns of a community.
+With the restructuring of the water tower into an observation tower the power dynamic has been reimagined and set loose.
+To observe is to attend to (latin ob servare - to attend to) – the town, the lake nearby, landscape, the patterns of a community.
 A high place to look down upon, or to dissolve into the observed?